chocolatesuraj/B2B-products-retrieval-for-G2-hackathon/README.md

 ### 2. Run Scraper

-we ran the below sript to scrape [Techstars Portfolio](https://www.techstars.com/portfolio) we have scraped it and found the companies  . it is available in  data folder and you can directly use that make sure you change to path in the code to the path on your local machine
+we ran the below sript to scrape [Techstars Portfolio](https://www.techstars.com/portfolio) we have scraped it and found the companies  . it is available in  data folder and you can directly use that.
+Make sure you change to path in the code to the path on your local machine
 ```bash
 python scraper.py
 ```